Profile Choices in your Degree

 Frequently Asked Questions About Profiles

-No, because not all degree programmes have a specialisation (profiles/focuses/subject areas/supplementary areas/choice of first and second language).
-If you do not have a choice when you enrolled in your degree programme and also did not receive an email from your programme management asking you to choose a profile, it will usually not be necessary to do so.
-If you are unsure whether you have to/can choose a profile, please consult your examination regulations and/or contact your subject advisor.Aufklapp-Text
+No, because not all degree programs have a specialization (profiles/focuses/subject areas/supplementary areas/choice of first and second language).
+If you did not have a choice when you enrolled in your degree program and also did not receive an email from your program management asking you to choose a profile, it will usually not be necessary to do so.
+If you are unsure whether you have to/can choose a profile, please consult your examination regulations and/or contact your subject advisor.

 IMPORTANT: The definition has no restrictive effect.
-This means that the specification does not have the effect that you can only see and register for the modules offered in your profile.
-This means that you yourself must pay close attention to which modules are intended for your area of specialisation.
+This means that the specialization does not have the effect that you can only see and register for the modules offered in your profile.
+This means that you yourself must pay close attention to which modules are intended for your area of specialization.
 Only the modules that correspond to the special curriculum you have chosen will count towards your degree!
-So you have not necessarily passed your degree programme yet by acquiring the minimum number of credit points, but only when you have fulfilled the conditions required for your profile, in other words, completed all the modules that are required for your profile according to the module plan of the examination regulations.
+So you have not necessarily passed your degree program yet by acquiring the minimum number of credit points, but only when you have fulfilled the conditions required for your profile, in other words, completed all the modules that are required for your profile according to the module plan of the examination regulations.

 To ensure that you successfully complete the modules appropriate to your profile, please refer to the study (progression) plans provided on the pages of your institute.
 If you are unsure about this, please seek advice from your subject advisor.

 During the profile selection phase, you can change your mind without restriction and enter this yourself in BASIS.
-As soon as the phase is over, however, the freely selected profile can only be changed once via the examination office.
+As soon as the phase is over, however, the freely selected profile can only be changed once via the Examination Office.

 Warning about changing profiles: